neelsoumya/neelsoumya/README.md

 I have worked in the experimental sciences, clinical, financial and healthcare domains.
 I have worked in industry and am domain certified in finance and mortgage.

-- 🔭 I am currently working on analyzing complex problems and implementing new statistical and machine learning techniques for deriving insights from large amounts of data
+- 🔭 I analyze complex problems and implement new statistical and machine learning techniques for deriving insights from large amounts of data

 - 🌱 I work on data science, machine learning, computational biology, bioinformatics, computational immunology and clinical informatics